-*These guidelines were updated 15.10.20 to bear-in-mind London’s alert level being raised to high, and non-household gatherings of 6 no longer being permitted indoors.
+*These guidelines were updated 01.12.20 to bear-in-mind London’s alert level being Tier 2 (high), and non-household gatherings of 6 not permitted indoors.
 We will adjust these in due course when the threat level decreases.

 We’ll share with you some guidelines now, but don’t be overwhelmed.
 And don’t forget, before you come to church, you’ll always need a ticket!!
 Like we said, it’s all a bit different, but here’s how it’ll work:

 For a start there’ll be fewer people than in the past.
 This is because we need to maintain proper distancing and limit numbers.

 There’ll be no paper handouts, like Bibles, Updates, Giving Envelopes – everything will be digital for the time being – on the screens or on your phones.